-Repainting the exterior or interior of your home can be quite a daunting task especially if you’re new to the brush and roller.
+Repainting the exterior or interior of your house can be quite a challenge, particularly if you’re new to the brush and roller.
 There is a lot of labor involved and proper planning is required in order to stay safe and efficient.
 From the face of it, painting seems easy and harmless enough, which is why it attracts a lot of DIY enthusiasts –after all, how can a brush with smudges of paint possibly harm you?

 Well, for small painting projects, there’re no major safety concerns, however, when things like ladders, scaffolding and power tools are introduced into the equation, painting becomes a potentially dangerous project.
 What you don’t know is that there is much more that goes on during painting than just swinging the brush.
 And for that reason, here are some safety tips to keep in mind when painting your home’s exterior.

-Accessing and painting high areas requires the use of ladders and this is where most accidents happen during exterior painting.
+Accessing and painting high areas requires using ladders and this is where most accidents happen during exterior painting.
 The painter’s ladder usually comes with instruction manuals, and pretty much anything you need to know is often printed on the ladder as well.
 Working mechanisms and safety precautions may differ from one ladder to another, so read the label carefully.

-Before using any ladder, inspect the rungs to make sure they’re in good shape.
-When using an extension ladder, ensure the tops of both rails make solid contact with walls and both legs make firm contact with the ground.
+Before using any ladder, check the rungs making sure they’re in good shape.
 Additionally, check to see that the spreader bar is extended completely and locked in place.

 Personal Protective Equipment